 Read-only mode by default is the right safety choice for a fault injection service.
 Region support with configurable defaults.
 Structured error messaging for blocked operations.
 Requires Python 3.10+, boto3, and AWS credentials with FIS permissions.
 Community project — no official AWS MCP server for FIS exists, though the awslabs/mcp monorepo (4,700+ stars) covers many AWS services.
 This fills the FIS gap for teams running chaos experiments on AWS.

-deepankarm/agent-chaos (19 stars, Python, Apache 2.0, 57 commits, v0.1.3 January 2026) is a chaos engineering framework for testing AI agent resilience.
+deepankarm/agent-chaos (21 stars, Python, Apache 2.0, 57 commits, v0.1.3 January 2026) is a chaos engineering framework for testing AI agent resilience.
 Instead of breaking infrastructure, it breaks the AI stack itself — injecting LLM failures (rate limits, server errors, timeouts, stream interruptions), tool failures (errors, timeouts, data corruption), and prompt injection attacks.
 Integrates with DeepEval and Pydantic Evals for semantic evaluation.
 Randomized chaos combinations via fuzzing.
-Not an MCP server, but directly relevant to teams building MCP-based agent systems who want to test how their agents handle degraded conditions.
+No new commits since January 2026, but still the most complete agent-level chaos framework available.

 Alexey Tyurin’s MCP Reliability Playbook (Google Cloud Community, March 2026) documents chaos testing patterns for MCP-based systems — a reference project demonstrating 9 reliability patterns with automated chaos tests that inject faults and verify graceful degradation.
 The chaos testing framework is generic enough to work with any MCP-based system, with efforts to extract it into a standalone open-source project.